react-toolbox/react-toolbox/components/tooltip/readme.md

 # Tooltip

 A Tooltip is useful to show information on hover in any kind of component.
 We have a component that can be used as a **decorator** for any kind of component.
-You just have to take into account that the overflow in the component should be visible.
+Also, it's factory function is exposed so you can create your own decorator with specific properties.

 <!-- example -->
 ```jsx